-- 3. Greens support a major redesign of commerce.
+2. Greens support a major redesign of commerce.
 We endorse "true-cost pricing."
 We support production that eliminates waste.
 In natural systems, everything is a meal for something else.
-Everything recycles, there is no "waste."
+Everything recycles, there is no "waste".
 We need to mimic natural systems in the way we manufacture and produce things.
 "Consumables" need to be designed to be thrown into a compost heap and/or eaten, for example.
 "Durable goods" would be designed in closed-loop systems, ultimately to be disassembled and reassembled.

-"Toxics" would be safeguarded and could have "markers" identifying them as belonging, in perpetuity, to their makers. - 4.
-We need to remake commerce to encourage diversity and variety, responding to the enormous complexity of global and local conditions.
+"Toxics" would be safeguarded and could have "markers" identifying them as belonging, in perpetuity, to their makers.

+3. We need to remake commerce to encourage diversity and variety, responding to the enormous complexity of global and local conditions.
 Big business is not about appropriateness and adaptability, but about power and market control.
-Greens support small business, responsible "stakeholder capitalism," and broad and diverse forms of economic cooperation.
+Greens support small business, responsible "stakeholder capitalism", and broad and diverse forms of economic cooperation.
 We argue that economic diversity is more responsive than big business to the needs of diverse human populations.

-Sustaining our quality of life, eco-nomic prosperity, environmental health, and long-term survival demands that we adopt new ways of doing business. - 5.
-Greens support a definition of sustainability where we openly examine the economy as a part of the ecosystem, not as an isolated subset in which nothing but "resources" come in and products and waste go out and never the economy and the real world shall meet.
+Sustaining our quality of life, economic prosperity, environmental health, and long-term survival demands that we adopt new ways of doing business.